danikkrapivnitskiy/test-automation-framework-java/README.md

-### Maven Demo Project: A Journey Through Best Practices
+### Test Automation Framework: A Journey Through Best Practices

 ---

-    This project showcases a robust Maven demo, built with a focus on best practices and a commitment to clean, maintainable code.
+    This multi-module maven project showcases a TAF demo, built with a focus on best practices and a commitment to clean, maintainable code.

 ---